In America (film): Critical response

 Claudia Puig of USA Today called it "touching, but not cloying, uplifting and hopeful but never sappy and also just plain funny.
 There is not a false note among the five core performances, nor a false word in Sheridan's script.
 In America is a classic story of losing and finding faith told with heart, humor and emotional heft."

 In The Observer, Philip French said, "The movie lacks conviction from implausible beginning to sentimental end."

+Home media

+The film was released on DVD in 2003 by 20th Century Fox Home Entertainment, and the release featured an audio commentary by director Jim Sheridan.
+On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company (including the indie film division Fox Searchlight), and In America was one of the films included in the deal.
+The film was subsequently added to Disney's adult-focused streaming service Hulu, while in countries without Hulu, it was added to their other streaming service Disney+.